bienflorencia/personal-site/content/post/iNat_API_new_records/index.md

 taxonRank_obs_may_2023 <- getiNatTaxonRank(taxa_list)
 ```

+**This will take a long time**, because each call takes a second and after 10 calls the code sleeps for 10 seconds.
+So, depending on how many records you have, prepare to wait!
 Now, let’s reply our questions.

 1.  **new for iNaturalist**, i.e., a species recorded in Uruguay in 2023
     that has no previous records in the platform.